AaltoSciComp/blog/content/2024/duckdb-intro.rst

 different roles and one isn't better than the other: they are just different.
 Both will have continued uses in the future.
 They can even work together.

+Don't take everything here as the final story - we are still learning, too!